cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 ```

 !!!
 Important
-    Make sure you modify the example above with a unique name as well as the
+    Make sure that you modify the example by using a unique name as well as the
-    correct cluster's namespace and labels (we are using `cluster-example`).
+    correct cluster namespace and labels.
+The example uses `cluster-example`.

 !!!
 Important
-    Label `postgresql`, used in previous versions of this document, is deprecated
+    The label `postgresql`, used in previous versions of this document, is deprecated
     and will be removed in the future.
-Please use the label `cnpg.io/cluster`
+To select the instances, use the label `cnpg.io/cluster`
-    instead to select the instances.
+    instead.

 ### Predefined set of metrics

-Every PostgreSQL instance exporter automatically exposes a set of predefined
+Every PostgreSQL instance exporter exposes a set of predefined
 metrics, which can be classified in two major categories:

-- PostgreSQL related metrics, starting with `cnpg_collector_*`, including:
+- PostgreSQL-related metrics, starting with `cnpg_collector_*`, including:

-    - number of WAL files and total size on disk
+    - Number of WAL files and total size on disk
-    - number of `.ready` and `.done` files in the archive status folder
+    - Number of `.ready` and `.done` files in the archive status folder
-    - requested minimum and maximum number of synchronous replicas, as well as
+    - Requested minimum and maximum number of synchronous replicas, as well as
       the expected and actually observed values
-    - number of distinct nodes accommodating the instances
+    - Number of distinct nodes accommodating the instances
-    - timestamps indicating last failed and last available backup, as well
+    - Timestamps indicating last failed and last available backup, as well
       as the first point of recoverability for the cluster
-    - flag indicating if replica cluster mode is enabled or disabled
+    - Flag indicating if replica cluster mode is enabled or disabled
-    - flag indicating if a manual switchover is required
+    - Flag indicating if a manual switchover is required
-    - flag indicating if fencing is enabled or disabled
+    - Flag indicating if fencing is enabled or disabled

 - Go runtime related metrics, starting with `go_*`

-Below is a sample of the metrics returned by the `localhost:9187/metrics`
+The following sample shows the metrics returned by the `localhost:9187/metrics`
 endpoint of an instance.
-As you can see, the Prometheus format is
+The Prometheus format is
 self-documenting:

 ```text